DeadCodeProductions/program-markers/README.md

-`dead-instrument` is the instrumenter used in [DEAD](https://github.com/DeadCodeProductions/dead).

-It inserts markers (as function calls) in C or C++ source code to enable differential
+`program-markers` inserts markers (as function calls) in C or C++ source code to enable [differential testing for missed optimizations](https://thetheodor.github.io/papers/asplos22-1010.pdf):
-testing:
 1. Instrument a program.
 2. Compile it with two or more compilers (or compiler versions, or optimization levels, etc).
 3. For each output: the markers whose corresponding calls are still present in the